carbon-language/carbon-lang/llvm/docs/LangRef.rst

 On platforms with coherent instruction and data caches (e.g. x86), this intrinsic is a nop.
-On platforms with non-coherent instruction and data cache (e.g. ARM, MIPS), the intrinsic is lowered either to appropiate instructions or a system call, if cache flushing requires special privileges.
+On platforms with non-coherent instruction and data cache (e.g. ARM, MIPS), the intrinsic is lowered either to appropriate instructions or a system call, if cache flushing requires special privileges.